Interstate Bankers Casualty Company

 Interstate Bankers Casualty Company in Illinois was placed into liquidation effective August 19, 2015.
 The Illinois Insurance Guaranty Fund is now responsible for all obligations related to claims against Interstate Bankers insureds that had been pending.
 In terms of subrogation, the relevant portion of the Insurance Code states as follows:

 (v) any claim for any amount due any reinsurer, insurer, insurance pool, or underwriting association as subrogated recoveries, reinsurance recoverables, contribution, indemnification or otherwise.
 No such claim held by a reinsurer, insurer, insurance pool, or underwriting association may be asserted in any legal action against a person insured under a policy issued by an insolvent company other than to the extent such claim exceeds the Fund obligation limitations set forth in Section 537.2 of this Code.

-If you have any questions about IBC, liquidation or other pending claims, schedule a consultation with one of our Illinois subrogation attorneys.
+If you have any questions about Interstate Bankers Casualty Company, liquidation, or other pending claims, schedule a consultation with one of our Illinois subrogation lawyers.